-(Mark One) PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 For the fiscal year e nded: December 31, 2015 (OR .
-TRANSITION REP PORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF For the transition p eriod from to Commission File Nu mber 001-31648 EURONET WOR (Exact name of Registrant a - AWARE f incorporation or organization) 2806888 r Identification No.) LEAWOO GE BOULEVARD DD, KANSAS inclusional granting offices) 66211 a Coda) (Address of princ ipal executive offices) o Code) (913) 327 (Registrant's telephone num Securities registered pursual nt to Section 12(b) of the Act: Tielo of Each Class Name of Each Eyeba nge on Which Registered Common Stoc k, \$0.02 par value Nasdaq Stoo ck Market, LLC Preferred Stoc k Purchase Rights Nasdaq Stoo ck Market, LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a w ell-known seasoned issuer, as defined in Ru le 405 of the Securities Act.
-Yes 🗵 N io 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 1 .3 or Section 15(d) of the Act.
-Yes □ No ☑ es Exchange Act of 1934 during the preceding grequirements for the past 90 days.
-Yes 🗹 No nteractive Data File required to be submitted an period that the registrant was required to submi not contained herein, and will not be contained, rm 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant "large accelerated filer," "accelerated filer" an er reporting company.
-See the definitions of Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \Box (Do not check if a small er reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b- 2 of the Act).
-Yes □ No ☑ As of June 30, 2015, the aggregate market val aggregate market value was determined based strant was approximately \$3.1 billion.
-The

-Documents Incorporated By Reference
+(Mark One)

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended: December 31, 2016

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number 001-31648

+EURONET WORLDWIDE, INC.

+(Exact name of Registrant as specified in its charter)

+DELAWARE (State or other jurisdiction of incorporation or organization)

+3500 COLLEGE BOULEVARD LEAWOOD, KANSAS (Address of principal executive offices)

+66211 (Zip Code)

+(I.R.S.
+Employer Identification No.)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Common Stock, \$0.02 par value Preferred Stock Purchase Rights Name of Each Exchange on Which Registered Nasdaq Stock Market, LLC Nasdaq Stock Market, LLC

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes  No 🗆

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer I

+Accelerated filer I

+Non-accelerated filer I

+Smaller reporting company I

+(Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵

+As of June 30, 2016, the aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant was approximately \$3.4 billion.
+The aggregate market value was determined based on the closing price of the Common Stock on June 30, 2016.

-As of February 25, 2016, the registrant had 53,066,012 shares of Common Stock outstanding.
+As of February 28, 2017, the registrant had 52,359,621 shares of Common Stock outstanding.